MHickey2/Wannabe-Healthy/README.md

 ### 3. Imagery    <a name="imagery"></a>

-The Logo was created on a Logo Website, as the theme was health related, I used predominantly green in the logo iteself and the logo had a strong influence on the overall website theme going forward.
+The Logo was created on a Logo Website, as the theme was health related, I used predominantly green in the logo iteself and the logo had a strong influence on the overall website colour theme going forward.

 The imagery of the site focuses on a healthy theme, the images were souced from the Pexels site and supplement either the blog or the recipe.
 The images are all self sourced, but the user can update images to supplement their own blog/recipe.